 When the hour hand comes past 6 o’clock, there instantly appears a pivoting segment of the subdial with VIII, IX, and X numerals printed on it.
 The segment stays on its place until the hour hand reaches the 12 o’clock position and then again disappears in a blink of an eye.

 Of course, such a complication requires a great deal of energy to accomplish four times a day, but the manufacture-made Calibre L072.1 manual-wind movement still features a pretty decent power reserve of 36 hours.

-Built of 351 parts (not including the fusee-and-chain mechanism,) the movement features three screwed gold chatons, Glucydur screw balance and an in-house balance spring.
+Built of 351 parts (not including the fusee-and-chain mechanism,) the movement features three screwed gold chatons, Glucydur screw balance, and in-house balance spring.

 This relatively slow movement beats at 21,600 vibrations per hour.

-As usual for the German brand, the watch is supplied in a very elegant and refined case that measures 41.90 mm in diameter and only 12.20 mm high.
+As usual for the German brand, the Tourbillon Pour le Merite is supplied in an elegant and refined case that measures 41.90 mm in diameter and only 12.20 mm high.

 If the timepiece was not that outrageously expensive, it would be the first on my wish list.